- Return on Security

 Investing in a network of security leaders and professionals is becoming increasingly important for venture capital and private equity groups alike.

-With the speed of change in this industry, it's essential for these groups to have access to the expertise and knowledge needed to protect their investments, their assets, and their ideas.
+With the speed of change in this industry, these groups need to have access to the expertise and knowledge needed to protect their investments, their assets, and their ideas.

 The List

-Here are the top 10 reasons why making an investment to build out a network of security leaders for your venture capital group is worth it:
+Here are the top 10 reasons why investing to build out a network of security leaders for your venture capital group is worth it:

-1. The network can help VCs stay ahead of the curve on emerging security trends and developments, which can help them identify and invest in the next big thing in security.
+The network can help VCs stay ahead of emerging security trends and developments, enabling them to identify and invest in the next big thing in security.

-2. The network can provide VCs valuable insights and expertise to help venture capital groups identify and manage potential security risks in their portfolio companies.
+The network can provide VCs with valuable insights and expertise to help venture capital groups identify and manage potential security risks in their portfolio companies.

-9. The network can help VCs establish a reputation as a thought leader and innovator in the field of security, which can help them attract more investors and business partners.
+The network can help VCs establish a reputation as a thought leader and innovator in the security field, which can help them attract more investors and business partners.

 Wrapping Up